Economy of Myanmar: Foreign investment

 Though foreign investment has been encouraged, it has so far met with only moderate success.
-This is because foreign investors have been adversely affected by the junta government policies and because of international pressure to boycott the junta government.
 The United States has placed trade sanctions on Burma.
 The European Union has placed embargoes on arms, non-humanitarian aid, visa bans on military regime leaders, and limited investment bans.
 Both the European Union and the US have placed sanctions on grounds of human rights violations in the country.
 Many nations in Asia, particularly India, Thailand and China have actively traded with Burma.
 However, on April 22, 2013, the EU suspended economic and political sanctions against Burma.

 The public sector enterprises remain highly inefficient and also privatisation efforts have stalled.
 The estimates of Burmese foreign trade are highly ambiguous because of the great volume of black market trading.
-A major ongoing problem is the failure to achieve monetary and fiscal stability.One government initiative was to utilise Burma's large natural gas deposits.
+A major ongoing problem is the failure to achieve monetary and fiscal stability.
+One government initiative was to utilise Burma's large natural gas deposits.
 Currently, Burma has attracted investment from Thai, Malaysian, Filipino, Russian, Australian, Indian, and Singaporean companies.
 Trade with the US amounted to $243.56 million as of February 2013, accounting for 15 projects and just 0.58 per cent of the total, according to government statistics.

+Asian investment

 The Economist's special report on Burma points to increased economic activity resulting from Burma's political transformation and influx of foreign direct investment from Asian neighbours.
 Near the Mingaladon Industrial Park, for example, Japanese-owned factories have risen from the "debris" caused by "decades of sanctions and economic mismanagement."
 Japanese Prime Minister Shinzō Abe has identified Burma as an economically attractive market that will help stimulate the Japanese economy.
 Among its various enterprises, Japan is helping build the Thilawa Port, which is part of the Thilawa Special Economic Zone, and helping fix the electricity supply in Yangon.

 Japan is not the largest investor in Myanmar.
 "Thailand, for instance, the second biggest investor in Myanmar after China, is forging ahead with a bigger version of Thilawa at Dawei, on Myanmar's Tenasserim Coast ...
 Thai rulers have for centuries been toying with the idea of building a canal across the Kra Isthmus, linking the Gulf of Thailand directly to the Andaman Sea and the Indian Ocean to avoid the journey round peninsular Malaysia through the Strait of Malacca."
 Dawei would give Thailand that connection.

+Chinese investment

 China, by far the biggest investor in Burma, has focused on constructing oil and gas pipelines that "crisscross the country, starting from a new terminus at Kyaukphyu, just below Sittwe, up to Mandalay and on to the Chinese border town of Ruili and then Kunming, the capital of Yunnan province".
 This would prevent China from "having to funnel oil from Africa and the Middle East through the bottleneck around Singapore".